Equities tumble, oil rallies on red-hot Ukraine tensions

-Biden, France’s Emmanuel Macron and German Chancellor Olaf Scholz warned that Moscow’s gambit “would not go unanswered”.

-The White House said the president will issue an executive order to “prohibit new investment, trade, and financing by US persons to, from, or in” the two rebel regions.
+The White House said Biden would issue an executive order to "prohibit new investment, trade, and financing by US persons to, from, or in" the two rebel regions.

 A French presidential official said the European Union was preparing a list of Russian entities and individuals to sanction in a "proportionate" response to the recognition.